EnvrA/omni/README.md

 After these steps the `Contact` table and the rest of the schema will exist and you can run the application normally.

-Whenever the Prisma schema changes (for example when new optional contact fields are added), run the following from the `omnibox` directory to update your database and regenerate the Prisma client:
+Whenever the Prisma schema changes (for example when new optional contact fields are added), run the following commands from the `omnibox` directory to update your database and regenerate the Prisma client:

 ```sh
 npx prisma db push